veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Troubleshooting/vm-stuck-scheduling.md

 ## Common reasons

 1. None of the Nodes are active or has a valid license
-2. A VM is running locally on the Node
+2. The VM is running locally on the Node
 3. The Node that is trying to run the VM can't reach the registry
 4. There's not enough disk space on the Node